hitman-dev/Indias-AQI/README.md

 For forecasting we have used various algorithms and auto ML libraries but the best out was given by Pycaret auto ML library.
 PyCaret is an Auto-ML library used for the building machine learning models.
 PyCaret is an open-source, low-code machine learning library in Python that automates machine learning workflows.It is an end-to-end machine learning and model management tool that exponentially speeds up the experiment cycle and makes you more productive.
-You can get more information about PyCaret[here.](https://pycaret.org/) So by using PyCaret Forecasting Algorithm, we made individual models for each station(total 153 ML models) which are loaded dynamically and gives the respective station forecasting for next 7 days.
+You can get more information about PyCaret [here.](https://pycaret.org/) So by using PyCaret Forecasting Algorithm, we made individual models for each station(total 153 ML models) which are loaded dynamically and gives the respective station forecasting for next 7 days.

 Code for Forecasting model